mernst/uwisdom/Programs.md

 ```

 There is also the podofo suite of tools.
-acroread can also do this, as part of its conversion-to-PostScript
-which is available from the command line.
-(But acroread isn't installed at CSE.)
 evince's print dialog does not seem available from the command line.

-psnup or pdfnup seem better than mpage.

 Sample use of mpage (-o suppresses lines between pages):